 Hence, detox diets—and even weight loss diets—require us to forgo some food groups.
 While some diets restrict carbohydrates, others say no to sugar or salt, still others forbid caffeine intake.

-But whenever our body observes the lack of supply of a particular ingredient, it reacts in a certain way, sometimes even violently.
+But evidence suggests that whenever our body observes the lack of supply of a particular ingredient, it reacts in a certain way, sometimes even violently.
 Let us have a look at the withdrawal symptoms of various food categories.

 This is the most targeted food group in a diet.
 A lot of people are addicted to tea and coffee and sometimes have several cups a day.
 On completely discontinuing tea or coffee, some changes take place in the nervous and vascular system, as the body tries to get rid of the poisons and realign its systems according to the new regime.

 “Caffeine in coffee, tea, cola and energy drinks is habit-forming.
-It therefore creates dependability and withdrawal signs show up when it is stopped,” says Sheela Krishnaswamy, an indepedent diet, nutrition and wellness consultant.
+It therefore creates dependability and withdrawal signs show up when it is stopped,” says Sheela Krishnaswamy, an independent diet, nutrition and wellness consultant.

 Withdrawal symptoms: The first symptom to manifest is a headache that stays for 2 – 3 days.
 You may also experience pain in the stomach and joints, which subsides after 3 – 4 days [the time taken by the receptors in the brain to be free of caffeine consumption].
 Clogged sinuses and a running nose are other symptoms.
 For many people, tea and coffee work as a laxative, so constipation too is a common occurrence.
 Besides that, you may feel irritable and drowsy.

 Cure: Take a couple of analgesics and ample rest.
 Having a very small amount of tea or coffee may also alleviate the symptoms.
 Switch to herbal teas or decaffeinated brews.